Citizen's Council on Traffic

 To ensure that the different groups of residents were involved in a balanced way in the citizens' deliberations, a so-called weighted draw was applied.
 In this way, the municipality wanted groups that are usually less likely to apply for this type of participation process to still be adequately represented.
 Thus, residents with an immigrant background and young people are also involved.
 In the composition of the group, particular attention is paid to the subject of traffic and what is important in this regard.
 Consider age and the neighborhood where people live.
 The term representative is sometimes used, but actually this is not correct.
 Representative in research means something other than that a good reflection of the residents participate.
 Therefore, to avoid confusion, we prefer not to use this term.

-The independent agency Moventem is organizing the citizens' council.
-They have experience with more than fifteen citizen councils on various topics throughout the country.
-This makes them one of the frontrunners in the Netherlands in this field.
+The independent agency Moventem organized the citizens’ assembly.
+They have experience with more than fifteen citizens’ assemblies on various topics throughout the country.
+This makes them one of the leaders in the Netherlands in this field.
 For more information, visit www.moventem.nl.

-What do we do with the results of the citizens' consultation?
+What happened to the results of the public consultation?

 What is the mandate of a weighty opinion?